Four Israeli women will receive the ‘European Women in Tech

-The ‘European Women in Tech’ Award’s, given during a special event taking place on September 11th, aims to showcase the achievements of women in the tech industry and encourage diversity and inclusion in business and tech.
+The ‘European Women in Tech’ Award’s, will be given during a special event taking place on September 11th aims to showcase the achievements of women in the tech industry and encourage diversity and inclusion in business and tech.
 Out of 24 International entrepreneurs and founders who will be recognized, 4 are Israeli!
 This is definitely an impressive number.

 The four Israeli recipients of the award are: